-This appendix includes plots that show the one-dimensional quadratic dependence of the EFT samples on the 26 WCs studied in this analysis.
-The x axis range on the plots corresponds to the 2σ confidence intervals extracted from the profiled fits to data.
+This appendix includes plots that show the one-dimensional quadratic dependence of the inclusive cross section of the EFT samples on the 26 WCs studied in this analysis.
+The x axis range on the plots corresponds to the $2\sigma$ confidence intervals extracted from the profiled fits to data.
 In all cases, the one-dimensional quadratics have been normalized to the SM prediction (i.e. all curves pass through 1 at x=0).
 It is important to keep in mind that these plots only show one-dimensional slices of the full quadratic parameterization; interferences among WCs are thus not shown by these plots.